Who can be married in our church?

 Please remember we do weddings for lots of people and it may not be possible to give you the exact time, or in some cases even the date you want.
 So, please do not commit to your other arrangements, such as receptions etc. until you have spoken to the church.
-There are two Saturdays a year where we do not do any weddings these are the first Saturday in July and the first Saturday in December.

 What does it Cost?